VladTepes2112/TTBootCampHandsOn/HO2/webapp/README.md

 ###### e.g: `docker run -it --rm -p 80:8080 -v C:\Users\victo\Documents\PersonalCode\DOCKER_RELATED\TTBootCampHandsOn\HO2\webapp:/usr/local/tomcat/webapps/math-api hands_on_2`
 ###### Pre-Compile java classes (you need to be from the java directories):
 `javac8 -cp .;C:/apache-tomcat-8.5.45/lib/servlet-api.jar ./victor/*.java`

+#### If you run it locally you it has to be in the folder "tomcat/webapps/math-api"